blestander/18xx-rules/1828 Differences.md

   * Both corporations cannot have been floated in a previous stock round, but one or both must have been floated in the current stock round.
 * Merger process
   1. The acting player must select which corporation will remain as the system (i.e. which corporation will appear on the stock market, and which corporation's stations and shares will be used by the system.)
-  2. To determine the system's new stock price, moving up and then right from the left most corporation's stock price, use the largest price that is not greater than the larger stock price plus half the smaller stock price, rounding down.
+  2. The new system's stock price will be (roughly) the greater corporation's stock price plus half the lesser corporation's stock price.
   3. Combine the two corporation's assets.
      * If only one of the corporations has not floated, the money it would have gained on floating is lost.
      * If the system has multiple coal tokens, return all but one to the Virginia Coalfields.